JohnWCartmell/ERScript/html/change-18-May-2025.md

 Completed [x].

+4. In source files  `diagram...path(leftPrightP)-.point.endpoint.xslt`
+and `diagram...path(leftPrightP)-.point.startpoint.xslt`
-4. Introduce a new source file  `diagram..route.path.point-+label.xslt` to create labels on startpoint and endpoint one for each annotation present.
+create labels on startpoint and endpoint one for each annotation whether or not present.
 Flag each label as `<primary/>` or `<secondary/>`.

 Completed for primaries [x].
 Completed for secondaries [x].

+5. In source file `diagram...route.path.point.label-+text` assign text to primary and seconday labels and remove the labels if there is no annotation.
+Note that the empty labels were created so that height and width of route endpoints would not be calculated too early
+(see  `diagram..node-+x_lower_boundP`, `diagram..node-+x_upper_boundP` ).
+The removal of unrequired labels programmed 25 August 2025.

-5. Remove file  `diagram...route.path.point.label-+xP`
+6. Remove file  `diagram...route.path.point.label-+xP`
 Replace by two files
  + `diagram...route.path.point.label-+x`
  + `diagram...route.path.point.label-+y`